 - Preservation Piedmont,

 - Block Island Historical Society.

-In addition to architecture, Doug’s interests include hiking with his wife and Labrador retrievers, general aviation, culinary adventures, clamming, single-malt whiskies, and Jaguars.
+In addition to architecture, Doug’s interests include hiking with his wife and Labrador retriever, general aviation, culinary adventures, clamming, single-malt whiskies, and Jaguars.